 - to: This parameter decides the ending value for the slider.

-- bg: By the use of this parameter we can assign background color for our widget.
+- bg: By using this parameter, we can assign a background color for our widget.

-- bd: By the use of this parameter we can create a border.
+- bd: By using this parameter, we can create a border.

-- fg: By the use of this parameter we can assign foreground color for our widget.
+- fg: By using this parameter, we can assign foreground color for our widget.

 - sliderlength: This parameter decides the length of our slider.

-- tickinterval: By the use of this parameter we can assign the interval value for our slider.
+- tickinterval: By using this parameter, we can assign the interval value for our slider.

-Scala method provides us two different methods to access the value of the slider.
+The Scala method provides us with two different methods to access the slider’s value.

-- get: As the name suggests this method is used to get the value from the slider.
-If we have assigned any value to the slider then somehow we need it for future operation.
+- get: As the name suggests, this method is used to get the value from the slider.
+If we have assigned any value to the slider, we somehow need it for future operation.
 So by the use of this method, we can assess the value.